PACE Program Benefits

 First, your property needs to be in the five boroughs, though the State has a program too.
 Then you have to be current on your property taxes and be making capital improvements that save energy.

 NYC PACE is designed to help commercial properties of all types,from multifamily to mixed use and beyond, but there are some things we need to check.
 Pre-screen your property by using the "get started" button above to tell us about your property.
 Note that most condo units are not considered commercial properties are not eligible.

 Generally, if the improvement made to a building saves energy, the answer is it's eligible.
 The list of eligible measures is long and there are technical requirements, so whether you have a fully scoped project or are just starting to explore, use the ask a question button above for assistance with what you can achieve through the program and what is required.

 PACE financing is provided by private capital providers (no public funds are deployed) through voluntary special tax assessments.
 Repayment is made through the property tax bill over a long period of time, generally matching the estimated useful life of the energy-saving equipment involved in a project.
 To learn more about funding amounts and general underwriting standards, please "get started" above.

-Local Law No 96 of 2019, established the City's sustainable energy loan program, i.e. PACE.
-The law is considered companion legislation to Local Law No 97, which passed a part of the Climate Mobilization Act by the New York City Council in March 2019.
-The latter requires large existing buildings (over 25,000 sqft.) in New York City to reduce their carbon emissions by 40% by 2030 and 80% by 2050.
-PACE programs, while new to New York City, are not new.
-In fact, 24 states and a number of cities, such as Chicago have active programs.
+Local Law No 96 established PACE, the City's sustainable energy loan program.
+The law is considered companion legislation to Local Law No 97 and is part of the Climate Mobilization Act.
+LL97 requires large existing buildings (over 25,000 sq ft) in New York City to reduce their carbon emissions by 40% by 2030 and 80% by 2050.
+While new to New York City, PACE is not new.
+In fact, many states have had active programs for a decade.